Testing equality between several populations covariance operators: Introduction

 \section{Introduction}

 In many applications, we study phenomena that are continuous in time or space and can be considered as smooth curves or functions.
-On the other hand, when working with more than one population, as in the finite dimensional case, the equality of the covariance operators associated with each population is often assumed.
-In the case of finite-dimensional data, tests for equality of covariance matrices have been extensively studied, see for example Seber (1984) and Gupta and Xu (2006).
+Statistical procedures to deal with such functional data may be found, for instance, in Ramsay and Silverman (2005), Ferraty and Vieu (2006) and Horv\'ath and Kokoszka (2012).
+On the other hand, when working with more than one population, as in the finite--dimensional case, equality among the covariance operators associated to each population is often assumed.
+In the case of finite--dimensional data, tests for equality of covariance matrices have been extensively studied, see for example, Seber (1984) and Gupta and Xu (2006).
 This problem has been considered even for high dimensional data, i.e., when the sample size is smaller than the number of variables under study; we refer among others to Ledoit and Wolf (2002) and Schott (2007).